thomasabishop/eolas/zk/Boot_process.md

 Whilst UEFI is installed on the hardware, most of its configuration is stored in the EFI partition on the disk, whereas with BIOS, everything is on the chip.
-This make booting faster with UEFI.
+This makes booting faster with UEFI.

-Even though most modern computers use UEFI, it may still be referred to as BIOS for user-continuity.
-This is like on Windows.
+Even though most modern computers use UEFI, it may still be referred to as BIOS for user-continuity (for instance on WIndows).
 With Linux you have to explicitly create your boot process so the two are clearly distinguishable.

 ### GRUB